isovector/draconian-results/pho.md

 Travel for sport

-Travel to, from and between communities for athletic activities like games, competitions, training and practice is prohibited.
+Travel for athletic activities like games, competitions, training and practice is prohibited.
 This includes:

 -   A hockey player travelling from Vernon to Penticton to participate on their spring hockey team